DC and Sustainability in the Greenhouse

 DC and SON-T

-The block diagram below makes clear that central distribution panels belong to the past and are to be replaced by a local connection to a DC bus where communication and energy go together.
+The block diagram below clearly demonstrates that central distribution panels belong to the past and are to be replaced by a local connection to a DC bus where communication and energy go hand in hand.

 Direct Current B.V. also sponsors this project Gelijkspanning Komt in de Kas (DC in the Greenhouse).
 Direct Current B.V. gives technical support for the development of the DC infrastructure and the development of DC lighting fixtures in the greenhouse.

-In addition, a new standard is being developed for the DC infrastructure with the following starting points:
+A new standard is also being developed for the DC infrastructure with the following starting points:

 - Less material